seb-mejia/cse15l-lab-reports/lab-report-3-week-6.md

 In File Explorer, change your directory so that you are in ~/.ssh/

-When you enter this directory, there most likely won't be a file named "config".
+When you enter this directory, you will need to access the "config" file.
-Create a file named config, with no file extension.
+If it doesn't exist, create a file named config (with no file extension).

 ![config pic](https://user-images.githubusercontent.com/90715607/167046311-3939f82c-8957-4a00-a684-142e5c10d9fc.PNG)